-- ENWL's electricity distribution licence includes the obligation in standard licence condition 40 to maintain an investment grade issuer credit rating, which has been met. - Under section 3A of the Electricity Act 1989, the Gas and Electricity Markets Authority has a duty in carrying out its functions, to have regard to the need to secure that licence holders are able to finance their activities, which are the subject of obligations imposed by or under Part 1 of the Electricity Act 1989 or the Utilities Act 2000. - Management has prepared, and the directors have reviewed and approved Group budgets for the year ending 31 March 2026.
+- ENWL's electricity distribution licence includes the obligation in standard licence condition 40 to maintain an investment grade issuer credit rating, which has been met. - Under section 3A of the Electricity Act 1989, the Gas and Electricity Markets Authority has a duty, in carrying out its functions, to have regard to the need to secure that licence holders are able to finance their activities, which are the subject of obligations imposed by or under Part 1 of the Electricity Act 1989 or the Utilities Act 2000. - Management has prepared, and the directors have reviewed and approved, Group budgets for the year ending 31 March 2026.
 These budgets include profit projections and cash flow forecasts, including covenant compliance considerations.
 Inherent in forecasting is an element of uncertainty and key sensitivities are considered when budgets are approved, including possible changes in inflation and under recoveries of allowed revenue as plausible downside scenarios. - Management has prepared forecasts covering the current RIIO-ED2 regulatory period which runs to April 2028, reflecting the latest forecast of regulatory revenues, performance and uncertainty mechanisms.
 Forecasts demonstrate that there is sufficient headroom on key covenants and that there are sufficient financial resources available to the Group within the forecast period.

-- Management has prepared liquidity forecasts on monthly basis, a and inflation sensitivities performed on forecasts to June 2026, being at least 12 months from the date of approval of these financial statements. - Short-term liquidity requirements are forecast to be met from the Group's operating cash flows and short-term deposit balances.
+- Management has prepared liquidity forecasts on а monthly basis, and performed inflation sensitivities on forecasts to June 2026, being at least 12 months from the date of approval of these financial statements. - Short-term liquidity requirements are forecast to be met from the Group's operating cash flows and short-term deposit balances.
 At 31 March 2025, there was further available liquidity of £325.0m in the form of committed, undrawn borrowing facilities.
 Of this, £325.0m was available for at least 12 months from the date of approval of these financial statements. - During the 12 months from the date of approval of these financial statements, the £450m 8.875% 2026 bond is due for repayment in March 2026, and £9.4m of scheduled repayments are due against the two EIB loans.
 In addition to the committed, undrawn facility mentioned above, the Group is also a beneficiary of the £500.0m committed financial support from Scottish Power UK plc (see below).
 There are no further re-financing obligations due in the next 12 months. - Though the Group is largely financed by long-term funding, any uncommitted financing has been removed from the assessment. - Management prepared and considered key sensitivities to the business plan model when assessing going concern.
-These sensitivities include incentive penalties, macro-economic factors including inflation at +/-1%, DUoS revenue under collection and severe weather events. - External factors are also considered such as, cost of living and high energy prices, interest rates, the Ukraine conflict and impact on supply chain, and energy prices and supplier administration.
+These sensitivities include removal of incentive income, macro-economic factors including inflation at +/-1% and DUoS revenue under collection. - External factors are also considered such as, cost of living and high energy prices, interest rates, the Ukraine conflict and impact on supply chain, and energy prices and supplier administration.

-Going Concern (continued)
+Going concern (continued)

-The debt service costs of the Company are funded by a combination of interest receivable on inter-company loan assets and dividends receivable, both from Electricity North West Limited, a wholly owned subsidiary of the Company.
+The debt service costs of the Company are generally funded by a combination of interest receivable on, and principal repayments of, inter-company loan assets and dividends receivable from North West Electricity Networks (Finance) Limited, Electricity North West (Construction and Maintenance) Limited and Electricity North West Services Limited, wholly owned subsidiaries of the Company.